Biggest Cybersecurity Mistakes by Small Companies

 SME’s often don’t have IT staff to watch their networks for suspicious activities which can result in delayed detection of security breaches.

-Install network monitoring tools.
-Or consider outsourcing network monitoring services to a trusted IT Security provider.
+Install network and cloud (Micorsoft 365, Azure AD, Amazon AWS) monitoring tools to alert when privileged accounts are used, or services are accessed from unfamiliar locations.
+If you lack the resources to do this, consider outsourcing monitoring services to a trusted IT Security provider.
 This can help your business promptly identify and respond to potential threats.

 9. No Incident Response Plan